KittyGiraudel/site/_posts/2013-10-09-advanced-sass-list-functions-again.md

 // -> a, b, c, d, e
 ```

 You can even do it recursively if you feel so, by enabling recursivity with `true` as a 2nd argument.
-Nice, isn't it?
+Nice, isn’t it?

 ### Debug